Shahrukh-13/Octoskull/README.md

 ![Untitled1-ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/0c589af7-0f9e-4d46-a625-a6eb0865f5d2)

 In live mode the unique servo ID is sent in the serial message to Arduino to control the corresponding servo.
 The serial message protocol is documented here: https://github.com/timhendriks93/blender-servo-animation?tab=readme-ov-file#command-protocol.
-Once the animation is exported, a bone[] array is generated for each servo.
-These bone[] arrays are used to play the animation in a loop.
+Once the animation is ready to be exported, Blender generates a bone[] array for each servo, these bone[] arrays are used to play the animation on Arduino in a loop.

 # Arduino
 I am using Arduino Mega 2560 to control 12 Servos, WS2812 RGB LEDs, 3 Relays.

-The Reason I choose Arduino Mega 2560 is because I have both servos and WS2812 RGB LEDs in this project and if you use Arduino's servo library and FastLED library togeather in the same program you will see some problems.
+The Reason I choose Arduino Mega 2560 is because I have both servos and WS2812 RGB LEDs in this project and if you use Arduino's servo library and FastLED library together in the same program you will see some problems.
 The problem happens because of the interrupts, Arduino's servo library uses interrupts and FastLED disables innterupts when it is writting to the LEDs.
 You can read more about the issue here: https://learn.adafruit.com/neopixels-and-servos/overview

 The easy solution is to use Arduino Mega 2560 as it has 4 16-bit Timers, this allows us to control total 12 servos on pins 2, 3, 5, 6, 7, 8, 11, 12, 13, 44, 45, 46.
-Adafruit has an alternate servo library called Adafruit_TiCoServo which makes it very easy to control servos on these pins.
+For this I am using Adafruit_TiCoServo library.

 There are 2 arduino sketches in the Octoskull/Arduino/ folder.
 Following is the brief description of each sketch:

-1. **Octoskull-Animation.ino:** has the servo animation arrays that are generated by Blender, they are saved in the flash memeory of the microcontroller.
+1. **Octoskull-Animation.ino:** This sketch has both the RGB LED color palette as well as the servo animation.
+The servo animation Bone[]arrays that are generated by Blender are saved in the flash memeory of the microcontroller.
 The saved animation runs in a loop.
 2. **Octoskull-Animation_live.ino:** reads serial data coming from blender to control the servo motors.
 This lets you do live animation from blender.
 You can use this sketch to create the animation, export the data and copy it in the Octoskull-Animation.ino sketch to run in a loop.
+This sketch does not write to WS2812 RGB LEDs because that FastLED library disables the Interrupts and that causes problems with the Serial Reads.

 ## Flowchart